Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • No updates and improvements from the product community

-The Way Out: Honestly ask yourself: Are our requirements truly unique - or do we just believe they are?
+The way out: Ask yourself honestly: are our requirements truly unique—or do we just believe they are?

 The numbers speak for themselves:

-78% of organizations report better outcomes after implementing structured vendor evaluation.
+78% of organizations report better outcomes after introducing structured vendor evaluation.

 (Source: Enterprise Software Selection Study)